TheZappie/maxima/README.md

-Function to find nearby local maxima from seed points
+Defines a convienient function to find nearby local maxima from seed points